WICG/webcomponents/proposals/shadow-dom-v1-in-blink.md

 <a name="v0-deprecation"></a>Does Blink continue to support `v0`?
 You said `v0` will be deprecated.
 Do you have a schedule?
 ----

+WARNING: Regarding with a date, the following is a *very* rough estimate and is likely to change.
+I hope I could give you more precise schedule after I finish to implement the prototype of v1.

-A tentative schedule to deprecate Shadow DOM v0:
+A tentative schedule to deprecate Shadow DOM v0 is:

 1. [2015 Q3 (Done at M45)] Deprecate Multiple Shadow Roots